Skip to main content

 Model Context Protocol gateway: fetches credentials from DB, executes SSH/Zabbix operations

-api-internal, codex-network
+api-internal, agent-network

 Network Isolation